benadamstyles/making-of-history/_posts/2015-02-06-crossroad-of-corpses.md

 layout: post
 published: true
 title: Crossroad of Corpses
-period: "850"
+period: '850'
-location: Japan
+location: 'Kyoto, Japan'
-featuredimage: ""
 author:
-  - "lee-bellamy"
+  - lee-bellamy
 ---

 #### Empress Tachibana no Kachiko (橘嘉智子) (786-850 AD) was head-over-heels devoted to Buddhism.
 But writing a sappy song or tattooing “Siddhartha 4 ever” on her bicep was too mundane for this religious ruler.
 Instead, ambitious Kachiko decided to teach the people of Kyōto a morbid lesson from beyond the grave.